How a Simple Story Inspired Me to Create a Self-Improvement Training Module

 Ironically, a similar situation arose this morning when a motorcyclist was weaving in and out of traffic, and a lady chided him, though he did not touch her car.
 They got into an altercation, leaving us all stranded for a good 10 minutes.

-Reaction to an incident where the response should have been, "ignoring a fool."
+The response should have been, "ignoring a fool."

 bijay_majumdar

 This morning, I was thinking along the same lines as presented in your PPT.
 Nature teaches us many things.
-What I learn from nature is - "If we harm nature in any way, nature will someday retaliate in a manner that we cannot imagine."
+What I learn from nature is: "If we harm nature in any way, nature will someday retaliate in a manner that we cannot imagine."

 Have you observed plants growing on their own, asking for nothing, yet offering us fruits, flowers, and many useful things?
 Even if they don't directly benefit humankind, they play a crucial role in balancing our ecosystem.
 I find it remarkable to contemplate and relate to human values.